bbulkow/FastLED-idf/README.md

 This port of FastLED 3.3 runs under the 4.x ESP-IDF development environment.
 Enjoy.

+HUGE UPDATE July 18, 2020.
+I have ported over Sam Guyer's branch, and now I can do network traffic without having glitches.
+This is a MASSIVE IMPROVEMENT and you owe Sam huge props.

 Note you must use the ESP-IDF environment, and the ESP-IDF build system.
 That's how the paths and whatnot are created.

 Here is the link to the ESP-IDF getting started guide.